-I am sure that I will head back to this wonderful city and explore it in a more leisurely way – the city has just a great vibe and it deserves more time than 1 day.
+I am sure I will head back to this beautiful city and explore it in a more leisurely way.
+Verona has just a great vibe, and it deserves more time.

 But one day in Verona is better than nothing.
-So, hopefully, you enjoy the place as much as I did and this Verona itinerary helps you find the most beautiful places to visit and the best things to do (even if you stay longer than a day).
+So, hopefully, you enjoy the place as much as I did, and this Verona itinerary helps you find the most beautiful places to visit and the best things to do in one day.